idelice/jls/README.md

 JLS supports multi-module Maven and Gradle projects.
 Modules are resolved lazily — only when you open a file or navigate to a reference in another module.

-### How it works

-1. On startup, JLS reads the project structure (module graph, source directories, inter-module dependencies)
-2. When you open a file, the server resolves that module's classpath on-demand
-3. When you use find-references or go-to-definition across modules, referenced modules are resolved in parallel

 ### Prerequisites

 None beyond resolvable dependencies.
 The server reads your build's model (module graph, source